Anivice/ccdb/README.md

  - Pull Subscription usage info (You have to specify the subscription link in `~/.ccdbrc`)
  - Unicode proxy name handling (experimental)
  - Switch proxies in a pure console using numeric indices
- - SSL Parsing
+ - SSL Parsing for clash subscription links for metric usage info
  - Shell parsing of ccdb command output

-> **Additional notes for vector index**:
+> **Additional notes for numeric indices**:
-> **The console needs to be able to actually show these characters**,
+> **The console needs to be able to actually show Unicode characters**,
 > **otherwise** you might see placeholder glyphs, which makes the indices impossible to match to names.
 > There are many ways to achieve this,
-> but the simplest is using a bare-metal X display server like Xorg or XLibre.
+> but the simplest is using a bare-metal X display server like Xorg or XLibre paird with a terminal like Konsole.

 CCDB is distributed under the GPLv3.
 See LICENSE for details.